 Former Chief Financial Officer and an Executive Board member of AEGON NV.
-Appointed on 23 April 2012 and is eligible for reappointment in 2016.
-In addition to being the Vice-Chairman and Secretary of the BNG Bank Supervisory Board, he is Chairman of the Vivat N.V.
-Supervisory Board, Vice-Chairman of the Supervisory Board of TMG N.V. and a Supervisory Board member of Robeco Groep N.V.
+Appointed on 23 April 2012 and reappointed in 2016.
+In addition to being the Vice-Chairman and Secretary of the BNG Bank Supervisory Board, he is Chairman of the Supervisory Board of TMG N.V., a Supervisory Board member of Rabobank Groep N.V. and a Supervisory Board member of Robeco Groep N.V.